Seco Springs Ranch

 - Status: Available

 We like this Hill Country ranch a lot!
 The Seco Springs Ranch, a headwaters ranch, is situated in its own series of secluded valleys and surrounding mountains in Bandera County, Texas, between Tarpley and Utopia.
-The property offers privacy, extensive live water, numerous lakes, productive valleys, excellent wildlife habitat, exceptional topography, forever views, a good road system and very cool historical improvements.
+The property offers privacy, extensive live water, a large lake, productive valleys, excellent wildlife habitat, exceptional topography, forever views, a good road system, a ranch headquarters and a spectacular historical main home.
 This ranch is the personification of the true Texas Hill Country.

 Location: The entrance is at the end of Seco Springs Ranch Road approximately 2.7 driving miles off of paved highway FM 470.
 The ranch is 13 driving miles from Tarpley and 11 driving miles from Utopia.
 The property is only 79 driving miles (1.5 hour drive time!) from the San Antonio International Airport.

 Water: Seco Creek, affectionately know in the area as The Seco, has its beginnings with the water emanating from the many springs on the ranch.
-The springs and seeps on the ranch produce precious flows year-round and result in several miles of streams and creeks including incredible ponds and lakes on the ranch.
+The springs and seeps on the ranch produce precious flows year-round and result in several miles of streams and creeks including incredible small ponds and a lake on the ranch.

-There are two significant developed water features on the creek with sizes ranging from 2.5 to over 3 acres, depending on rainfall.
+There is one significant developed water feature, a lake of about 2.5 - 3 acres, depending on rainfall.
 In addition, there are multiple smaller natural and developed water features across the ranch.

-Also, the ranch has 3 water wells with 2 electric submersibles servicing the main lodge and headquarters area and a third being a windmill.
+The ranch has 3 water wells with two electric submersibles servicing the main home and headquarters and a second being a windmill.

 Topography, Rangeland and Habitat:

-This scenic Hill Country ranch has nearly 600 of topographical relief with a high point some 2,222 feet above sea level.
-The ranch is centered in the Seco Springs valley with another 4 primary and numerous side drainages feeding into it.
+This scenic Hill Country ranch has nearly 600 of topographical relief with a high point approximately 2,222 feet above sea level.
+The ranch is situated in the Seco Springs valley with multiple canyons and drainages feeding into it.
 The valleys are fertile bottomland with majestic trees and deep rooted grasses bounded by extensive ridges, hills and canyons.
 This diversity along with the riparian areas along the Seco and its tributaries offer extraordinarily productive habitat.

 Juniper management has been in place on the ranch for years in the valleys, lower hillsides and some ridge tops; enhancing range conditions, habitat and spring flows.